 Bear with me here, because I know this one sounds like something out of a cheesy self-help book.

-When stuff hits the fan at work, my automatic reaction is to first take to Gchat, complain to whoever's online and start making happy hour plans.
+When stuff hits the fan at work, my automatic reaction is to first take to my group chat, complain to whoever will listen and start making happy hour plans.
 Second, I pay a visit to the office candy bowl.
-Both of those options were off the table when a last minute deadline sprung up on me during the first week of clean eating and sobriety.
+Both of those options were off the table when a last-minute deadline sprung up on me during the first week of clean eating and sobriety.